June 14, 2017

 RUZIZI PLAIN, DEMOCRATIC REPUBLIC OF CONGO — Nabindu Mukungulwa has become a symbol of peace in a hotbed of tribal clashes.

-She lives in the Ruzizi Plain, 50 kilometers (31 miles) south of Bukavu, the capital of the Democratic Republic of Congo’s South Kivu province, which is home to the mutually hostile Bafuliiru and Barundi ethnic groups.
+She lives in the Ruzizi Plain, 50 kilometers (31 miles) south of Bukavu, the capital of the Democratic Republic of Congo’s South Kivu province, which is home to the mutually hostile Bafuliiru and Barundi tribes.
 The Bafuliiru people believe that the Barundi, native to neighboring Burundi, are invading their ancestral lands.

 After spending a lifetime watching the violence between the two groups unfold and even testifying in court after a particularly brutal massacre in 2014, Mukungulwa is becoming a renowned mediator in her home village, Mutarule.
 She is known for her fairness with each tribe and her ability to propose accurate and equitable solutions to land disputes.

 Mukungulwa, 40, is a widow and a farmer.
 The mother of six is respected locally for her courage in advocating for peace in this complex region.
 She is the only female member of an eight-person mediation committee (four members from each tribe), which works to resolve land conflicts amicably and privately.

 Mukungulwa says it is her goal to make sure land disputes never claim lives here again.